 The ghost town of Henry River is located in Burke County, North Carolina, about 60 miles from Charlotte.

-The remaining buildings are traces of the industrial heritage of the Henry Mill Village.
+The remaining buildings are traces of the industrial heritage of Henry Mill Village.
 Around 1904, it had a mill, dam, water and fire protection systems, and walkways in its glory.
-In 1912, a steel bridge was built across the Henry River, it is said it was the highest bridge in the state, and it was one of the few not destroyed by the 1916 flood.
+In 1912, a steel bridge was built across the Henry River; it is said it was the highest bridge in the state and one of the few not destroyed by the 1916 flood.
 This bridge was replaced by a new concrete bridge in 1960.

 The Henry River Mill ran on water power, and in 1914 a steam plant was installed.
 Then in 1926, it was converted to electric power.
 By the time it shut down in the late 1960s, the mill had 12,00 spindles and produced fine comber yarn for lace.

 It was abandoned since the 1970s until the movie “The Hunger Games” was released in 2011.
 The Henry River Ghost town is primarily known as the location for District 12 in the Hunger Games movies and was listed on the National Register of Historic Places in 2019.
 Before planning a trip to the former town and filming location, check with the owners since it is private property.